abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Have a provisioned capacity (size in GBs and IOPS)
   - get billed for all the provisoned capacity
   - you can increase the capacity of the drive over time.

+## EBS Snapshots

+- make a backup (snapshot) of your EBS volume at any given point in time.
+- Not necessary to detach volume before doing a snapshot but it's recommended.
+- Can copy snapshots accross AZ or Region.

+### EBS Snapshots Features

+- EBS snapshot archive
+  - move snapshot to an "archive tier" that is 75% cheaper
+  - takes about 24 to 72 hrs for restoring the archive

+- Recycle Bin for EBS Snapshots
+  - setup rules to retain deleted snapshots so you can recover them after an accidental deletion
+  - specify retention(from 1 day to 1 yr)

+- Fast Snapshot Restore
+  - Force full initialization of snapshot to have no latency on the first use.
+Costly ($$)

+## AMI (Amazon Machine Image)

+- AMI is customization of EC2 instance
+  - you add your own software, OS, monitoring
+  - faster boot/configuration time because all your software is pre-packaged

+- AMIs are built for specific regions (and can be copied from one region to another)
+- instances can be launched from
+  - Public AMI: provided by AWS
+  - Owned AMI: managed and maintained by yourself
+  - AWS marketplace AMI

+## EC2 Instance Store

+- EBS volumes are network drives with good but limited performance.
+- If you need a high-performance hardware disk, use EC2 Instance Store.
+- Better I/O performance
+- EC2 Instance Store lose thier storage if they're stopped (ephemeral)
+- Good for buffer/ cache/ scratch data/ temporary content.